-It acknowledges the entire masticatory system as it relates to mechanics of bordered movements relating to optimal disc and condylar positioning within the glenoid fossa as well as functional movements along an optimized isotonic trajectory that can be specifically located and identified for each patient.
+It acknowledges the entire masticatory system as it relates to mechanics of bordered movements relating to optimal disc and condylar positioning within the glenoid fossa as well as functional movements of the mandible and supporting musculature along an optimized isotonic trajectory which can be specifically located and identified for each patient.
 An optimal vertical rest position can be determined physiologically as a foundation up from which a stable terminal contact position of occlusion is established providing opportunity for the body to reach maximal dental improvement.

 GNM when properly applied uses advanced diagnostics and neuromuscular instrumentation in addition to knowing how to address the more complex: 1) cervical dysfunction problems, 2) TMJ primary problems, 3) Class II division 2 type problems and 4) anterior open bite tendency problems.